ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 Suggestions are requested based on two main settings: **minChars** and **debounceDelay**.

-- **minChars** — The minimum number of characters the user must type before an Autosuggest API call is triggered.
+- **minChars** — The minimum number of characters the user must type before a new Autosuggest SDK API call is triggered.
 The default is `3`.
 For example, with `minChars: 3`, typing "sh" will not trigger a request; "sho" will.
 This prevents too many requests for very short queries and can be set to `2` or `3` for a balanced experience (see [Best Practices](best-practices.html)).
 - **debounceDelay** — The delay in **milliseconds** after the user stops typing before the API call is sent.
 For example, with `debounceDelay: 500`, rapid typing of "shoes" will result in one request 500 ms after the last keystroke, rather than a request on every character.
 This reduces the number of API calls and improves performance.
 A value of `0` disables debouncing (not recommended in production).

-Both options are documented in [Behavior & Performance Configuration](configurations/behavior-configuration.html).
+Both options are documented in [Configuration](configuration.html#inputboxconfigs).
 Tuning them helps balance responsiveness with server load and rate limits.

 ---